AlanChen4/beatcode/README.txt

 Alice Wu: Created doughnut chart that displays problems completed by category on homepage

-Sean Li: Designed and worked on the Leetcode scraper with Alan; communicated with project TA for technical support
+Sean Li: Worked on the Leetcode scraper with Alan; worked on the TODO list feature

-Alan Chen: Designed and worked on the Leetcode scraper with Sean; implemented authentication and basic routing for the app
+Alan Chen: Worked on the Leetcode scraper with Sean; implemented authentication and basic routing for the app; created fixtures file

-Lulu Tang: Created system context and container infrastructure diagrams

-ALL: Finished designing relational schemas and brainstormed/finalized the app’s feature list
+Lulu Tang: Worked on the TODO list feature to allow users to add problems and added a new tab to the homepage

 [Github Repo](https://github.com/AlanChen4/beatcode)